nerdalize/nerd/README.md

 ### Docker

-The nerd CLI can be dockerized.
-To build the docker container run:
+The Nerd CLI can be dockerized.
+To build the Docker container run:

 ```docker build -t my-nerd .```